 Our analysis framework covers four key areas and in the guide we explain why each is important, the key questions to ask and what to look for in order to reach a judgement about an organisation’s effectiveness.

 We also include an assessment grid to summarise what ‘good’ looks like for each area and a blank template so you can easily fill in your notes as you work through the guide.
-You can also download and print a separate assessment grid template.
+You can find your assessment grid template on page 64 of this resource.

 Who is this guide for?